 KU Respiratory Care

 Respiratory therapists, also known as respiratory care practitioners, address breathing or other cardiopulmonary disorders.
 Working in exciting and dynamic environments, their services are integral in emergency rooms, clinics, sleep labs, hospitals, home care, research, leadership, management, and other areas of health care.

 Bachelor of Science in Respiratory Care: This program prepares entry-level respiratory therapists for clinical employment.
 Most students enter this program after completion of their sophomore year of undergraduate study or after two years at a community college.
 With an advanced curriculum and located at an academic health center, students receive extensive experience in advanced respiratory therapy techniques.
 Learn more

 For working professionals with an associate degree, KU also offers a flexible online program to acquire the bachelor's degree in respiratory care.
 Please note: this program is available only to those with professional experience as a respiratory therapist and possessing current RRT credential.
 Learn more

-Graduates of KU’s Bachelor of Science in Respiratory Care program are eligible to sit for the Entry Level Certified Respiratory Therapist (CRT) Exam and Registered Respiratory Therapist (RRT) exam, given by the National Board for Respiratory Care.
-Passing the Entry Level CRT Examination is required for licensure in the state of Kansas.
+Graduates of KU’s respiratory care bachelor's degree program are eligible to sit for the Entry Level Certified Respiratory Therapist (CRT) Exam and Registered Respiratory Therapist (RRT) exam given by the National Board for Respiratory Care.
+Passing the Entry-Level CRT Examination is required for licensure in the state of Kansas.